ralfebert/MuseumGuide/README.md

 ## Models

 The tricky part seems to be to bring these two worlds together.
-When using Combine, I model the asynchronous task in a separate Model that handles the asynchronous task and knows what state it is in.
+When using Combine, I handle everything related to the the asynchronous task in a separate Model class that knows what state the task is in.
 I adopted this approach for async/await, see [RandomArtworkModel#L16](MuseumGuide/RandomArtworkModel.swift#L16).

 I kept the reload method `async` so it can be used with the new `.refreshable` modifier.
 But I also update the state in the Model so I always know if something is in progress.